pioneer-dsl-2018/project/README.md

 ### Mutating

-What if i want to add an element?
-Let say we have declared an element beforehand
+We can add a element to another element in series or in parallel, for example, if we have another element declared:

 ```
+# declaration
 battery jeff is 10 V

+# mutation
+add jeff to tyler in parallel
 ```
-and that gives up the result
+and that yields the result

 ![output3](/example/add/output.png)